sophiadavis/Blog/Day 004 -- More Assembly.md

 Crazy!

-Eric helped me reduce the first version to an even more simple Assembly program, which I could use as a template for other programs:
+Eric helped me reduce the first version to an even simpler Assembly program, which I could use as a template for other programs:

 ```
 .data # constants and variables go here